Major Requirements

 3. Bio-Psychological-Social Analysis of Crime (3 c.u.)
 Bio-Psychological-Social Analysis of Crime courses exposes students to an important form of scientific analysis that can help address crime and criminal justice.
 In these courses, students develop expertise in biological or psychological sciences and can undertake laboratory-based analyses.

 Students may fulfill this requirement outside of the department if the undergraduate chair determines that a substantial part of the course curriculum is devoted to biological or psychological content directly applicable to understanding crime or criminal justice institutions.
+Courses with the ACRB tag satisify this requirement.

 Recommended Courses: